 This categorisation is not required by the standard but is recommended as a practical tool for communication with management and those charged with governance.

-Accumulating Misstatements
+Accumulating misstatements

 ISA 450.5 requires the auditor to accumulate all misstatements identified during the audit, other than those that are clearly trivial.